Store Hours

 Location

-If the soil isn't frozen or cold, consider planting your veggie, flower, or fruit seeds directly into your garden.
+If the soil isn't cold and frozen, consider planting your flower, fruit, or veggie seeds directly into your garden.
 This is called the "direct sow" method.
-The time to plant will be after the threat of frost is gone for the season, as sprouts and seedlings can't weather those conditions.
+Plant after the threat of frost is gone for the season, as sprouts and seedlings can't weather those conditions.
 You can also start your seeds indoors if you'd like.
 Consult your seed envelope for how and when to sow seeds.

 Do I have to harden off my seedlings before planting them outside?

-Before you plant, make sure that the soil is healthy, your plant will have the right amount of sun, and it's warm enough outside.
-Check your seed envelope to see if it likes shade, partial sun, or full sun, as well as what time of year it should be planted.
-Space your plants as described on the seed envelope for best results so your plant babies have room to grow big and strong.
+Before you plant, make sure that it's warm enough outside, the soil is healthy, and your plant will have the right amount of sun.
+Check your seed package to see if it likes full sun, shade, or partial sun, as well as what time of year it should be planted.
+Space your plants as described on the seed package for best results so your plant babies have room to flourish.

 What are seed tapes?